 This dynamic block has the following parameters:

-:ID:property with the value label.
-You can use M-x org-id-copy RET to create a globally unique ID for the current entry and copy it to the kill-ring.
+Call column view in the tree that has an ‘ID’ property with the value LABEL.
+You can use M-x org-id-copy to create a globally unique ID for the current entry and copy it to the kill-ring.

 The following commands insert or update the dynamic block:

-An alternative way to capture and process property values into a table is provided by Eric Schulte’s org-collector.el which is a contributed package1.
+An alternative way to capture and process property values into a table is provided by Eric Schulte’s ‘org-collector.el’, which is a package in ‘org-contrib’57.
 It provides a general API to collect properties from entries in a certain scope, and arbitrary Lisp expressions to process these values before inserting them into a table or a dynamic block.